The Moment Before

-Set principally in contemporary Buenos Aires, this novel tells of Nico Sombra, a gangster who has lifted himself from the poorest of beginnings to become one of the richest men in Argentina, and his love for the aristocratic Natalia Faustino.
-Nico was born in the great Villa 31 slum city that takes up the very center of Buenos Aires.
-The basis for his fortune has been crime…prostitution, drugs, money laundering and many other activities.
+Set principally in contemporary Buenos Aires, this completed novel tells of Nico Sombra, a gangster who has lifted himself from the poorest of beginnings to become one of the richest men in Argentina, and his love for the aristocratic Natalia Faustino.
 His rival, Facundo Dominguez, is an Argentine oligarch whose businesses are the stuff of South American entrepreneurial legend.
-He has kind, aristocratic manners and a vivid presence, but we learn as the novel unfolds that Facundo is a dark, manipulative figure, once criminally influential to the military junta that ruled Argentina in the nineteen-seventies and eighties.
+He has aristocratic manners and a vivid presence, but we learn that Facundo is a dark, manipulative figure, once criminally influential to the military junta that ruled Argentina in the nineteen-seventies and eighties.

-Argentina is a society that has always struggled with great class differences between the poor and the rich.
+Argentina is a society that has always struggled with great class differences.
 Throughout The Last of Nico Sombra, the characters negotiate these differences, with often terrifying results.
 Natalia, in love with Nico and victimized by Facundo, is the figure that foments the ultimate disastrous rivalry between these men.

-“We who live in Chile must go so far to touch the South Pole with our boundaries, that it seems to us very like the geography here of Sweden, whose head brushes against the snowy north of the planet.”
-Pablo smiled, enjoying the silly metaphor he had just made.
-His breathing began to hurry, though.
-Suddenly he was in danger again…the memory of it.
-“Down there, in those far reaches of my country….”
-He felt his voice grasping for the occasion, his wish to tell the story.
+“Down there, in those far reaches of my country…” Pablo felt his voice grasping for the occasion, his wish to tell the story.
 “Where events—that are now themselves quite forgotten—once took me, one must cross…” He laid a hand on his chest.
 “And I had to cross…” He took in a breath.
 “The Andes mountains.”